Polly Peck: Leaving the UK and returning

 Nadir left the UK just after his £3.5 million bail had lapsed, while the detectives who were watching him were off duty to save overtime pay on a bank holiday.
 He left on a light aircraft to France, where he flew on to Turkish Cyprus, which has no extradition agreement with Britain, and until 26 August 2010 he remained a fugitive in northern Cyprus, which is only recognised by Turkey.
 Peter Dimond, the pilot who flew him out of Britain, was convicted of aiding a fugitive, but the conviction was quashed once it was determined that the bail had lapsed.
 In 1996, Mr Nadir's aide Elizabeth Forsyth was convicted of laundering £400,000 stolen from Polly Peck and sentenced to five years.
 Ten months later, she too was freed by the Appeal Court.

-A government minister, Michael Mates, resigned in 1993 following persistent press coverage of his close links to Asil Nadir which had led to Mates writing to the attorney general questioning the handling of the investigation by the Serious Fraud Office.
-Asil Nadir has persistently claimed that the charges that he stole more than £30m from the company are "baseless" and has claimed that the SFO abused its powers, making a fair trial impossible.
+A government minister, Michael Mates, resigned in 1993 following persistent press coverage of his close links to Nadir which had led to Mates writing to the attorney general questioning the handling of the investigation by the Serious Fraud Office.
+Nadir has persistently claimed that the charges that he stole more than £30 million from the company are "baseless" and has claimed that the SFO abused its powers, making a fair trial impossible.
 In 2002 the accounting disciplinary body, the Joint Disciplinary Tribunal, fined Stoy Hayward £75,000 for its role as group auditor to Polly Peck.
 Erdal & Co, the north Cypriot accounting firm was also fined for its audit of the north Cypriot subsidiaries of Polly Peck in 1988 and 1999.
-In July 2010 it was reported that Asil Nadir intended to seek bail to return to the United Kingdom to face the 66 counts of theft.
+In July 2010 it was reported that Nadir intended to seek bail to return to the United Kingdom to face the 66 counts of theft.